 The Canadian-born Hunter later became a major figure in British India's Intelligence Service.
-He initially compiled the map between 1905 and 1908, to accompany J. G. Lorimer's "Gazetteer of the Persian Gulf".
-As the author recalls in his 1919 "Reminiscences", "a great deal of the information on the map was from sources considered secret at the time" (p.
+As the author recalled in his 1919 "Reminiscences", "a great deal of the information on the map was from sources considered secret at the time" (p.
 357).
 Special surveys of the country's interior areas were carried out to achieve a hitherto unprecedented degree of accuracy.
-Such was the detail of Hunter's map that the Survey of India reissued it, with corrections, several times during the First World War and interwar period.
-As the maps were issued in parts and used on active service it is not unusual for sections to be missing.
-Many of the surviving copies show signs of official use;